 Plus, check out my Men’s Shapewear section here.
 You’ll find a host of articles about products in that category, including any new slimming undershirts I’ve come across.

 If you see something you like and you want some feedback about it, email me back!

-I’ll be happy to provide you more info.
-Happy New Year!
+I’ll be happy to provide you with more info.
 Thanks for writing in.

 Most Asked Questions